Jaypatel0924/Ship-Management-Frontend/README.md

 A responsive and feature-rich Ship Maintenance Dashboard built with *React* for managing ships, components, and maintenance jobs.
 This simulation uses *localStorage* for all data persistence.

+## For features
+Use a desktop site in any browser for complete website

 ## 🌐 Deployed Link
 https://ship-management-frontend-git-main-jay-patels-projects-21397060.vercel.app/